-This may involve one or more of the following:
+This may include one or more of the following:

 - ultrasound scan of kidneys & bladder

-- A flexible cystoscopy (if you have persistent blood in the urine)
+- A flexible cystoscopy (if you have blood in your urine as well)

-this is a telescopic check of the bladder.
-It is performed under antibiotic cover & local anaesthetic using a small, flexible telescope which allows the clinic doctor to see inside your bladder (pictured).
+This is a telescopic check of the bladder.
+It is performed with a lubricating gel using a small, flexible telescope which allows the clinic doctor to see inside your bladder (pictured).

 Download an information leaflet about flexible cystoscopy.

-If you have concerns about this or have experienced problems with local anaesthetic in the past, you should ask about having your examination under a brief general anaesthetic (i.e. whilst you are asleep).
+If you have concerns about a bladder examination under local anaesthetic, or you have experienced problems with local anaesthetic in the past, you should ask about having your examination under a brief general anaesthetic (i.e. whilst you are asleep).

-Download an information leaflet about examination under a general lanaesthetic.
+Download an information leaflet about bladder examination under a general anaesthetic.

 When your tests have been completed, the medical staff will advise you on what to do next: